Berlin-Law-code/awesome-fdc-survey/README.md

-### RL Fine-tuning Correction
+### Reinforcement Learning Fine-Tuning
 ![Image Alt Text](figures/4_3.png)
-Reinforcement Fine-Tuning (RFT) enhances robotic manipulation by using feedback from the environment and past failures to continuously refine action policies, improving task performance and failure recovery over time.
+RFT enhances robotic manipulation by using feedback from the environment and past failures to continuously refine action policies, improving task performance and failure recovery over time.
 > Tips: The table below may not be displayed completely, **scroll right** to see more~

 | Paper | Published in | Code/Project |